-We encourage you to go with your children to their sessions to help them find their way and get comfortable.
-If you do not arrive early, just go with the rest of the children and leaders, let them know you are new, and they will help you find your children's rooms.
-You are welcome to stay in the session or activity with your child if that is more comfortable for you.
+At Clover Lane, all ages start together in the sanctuary.
+Some Sundays, families remain together in the service.
+Other Sundays, children, youth, and RE Leaders will recess to their RE session downstairs during the hymn Spirit of Life (about 15 minutes into the service.)We encourage you to go with your children to help them find their way and settle in.
+If you do not arrive early, just go with the rest of the children and leaders, let them know you are new, and they will accompany you to the RE room.
+Please stay in the session or activity with your child if you would like.

 Families are encouraged to take the time to help make their children comfortable and inform the child care providers about any anticipated needs.
-Two child-care providers from the congregation engage and guide the children.
+Two childcare providers from the congregation engage and guide the children.
 Parents and caregivers are welcome to sit in any time.

 RE Children Program Overview